ev3dev-lang-java/ev3dev-lang-java/README.md

 ### 2. Install Java on your brick

 For this step exist 2 paths.
-One path for EV3 Brick and another path for BrickPi users and PiStorms users.
+One path is for EV3 Brick and another path for BrickPi users and PiStorms users.

 **2.1 EV3 Brick:**

-The EV3 Brick was designed with a SOC based on [ARM EABI](https://wiki.debian.org/ArmEabiPort) and the best JVM option to install in the brick is the Oracle JRE 8 but, it is not possible to install directly in the brick without any human operation, so you need to download from [here](http://www.oracle.com/technetwork/java/embedded/downloads/javase/javaseemeddedev3-1982511.html) and later, copy the file `ejdk-8-fcs-b132-linux-arm-sflt-03_mar_2014.tar.gz` to your brick using the command `scp`.
+The EV3 Brick was designed with a SOC based on [ARM EABI](https://wiki.debian.org/ArmEabiPort) and the best JVM option for that hardware architecture is the Oracle JRE 8 to install in the brick but, it is not possible to install directly in the brick without any human interaction, so you need to download from [here](http://www.oracle.com/technetwork/java/embedded/downloads/javase/javaseemeddedev3-1982511.html) and later, copy the file `ejdk-8-fcs-b132-linux-arm-sflt-03_mar_2014.tar.gz` to your brick using the command `scp`.

 Example: